 This allows your specialist to come up with a relevant treatment plan or therapy for your condition.
 The medication reminder may also be used to set up notifications for your specialist’s appointments, light therapy, and other activities.

 CareClinic indeed has a lot of features to help curb the challenging life of having psoriasis.
-In the palm of your hand, this app will surely make a big difference and make each day bearable as possible.
+In the palm of your hand, this app will surely make a big difference and make each day as bearable as possible.